guardian/techtime/Coding Challenges/20180920-Weekly/03-Game API.md

 curl http://10.249.16.173:14561/game/v1/game-parameters
 ```

-This JSON object contains almost all of the contants/parameters of the game: from the size of the canvas and number of jump points to how much energy various operations cost etc.
+This JSON object contains almost all of the contants / parameters of the game: from the size of the canvas and number of jump points to how much energy various operations cost etc.

 ## Game DataTypes